wejs/we/README.md

 ## About

-We.js is a node.js framework for create real time applications, sites or blogs!
+We.js is a extensible node.js MVC framework

 ## We.js features: